 At age 16, Charles Wellington Furse, ARA (1868-1904) became a student of Alphonse Legros at the Slade school, London.
 Later, he attended the Académie Julian in Paris.
 He was a painter of portraits and figure subjects, lecturer and writer on art.

-Early on Bonnat studied in Madrid and he maintained a lifelong admiration for the Spanish artists Ribera and Velazquez.
+Early on Bonnat studied in Madrid maintained a lifelong admiration for the Spanish artists Ribera and Velazquez.
 This admiration seems to have driven his approach to painting and teaching.
 In a preface for a biography on Velazquez he claimed that what Velazquez “sought before everything was character and truth.”